-After receiving her Bachelor of Fine Arts from UBC in 1993 Tracy has worked as a professional artist participating in solo and group exhibitions as well as artist residencies across the province.
-Tracy has travelled extensively; including trips to Europe and the Middle East.
-She also spent several seasons treeplanting in various remote corners of B.C. witnessing first-hand the effects of industry on the environment which heightened her awareness of our need to protect it.
+Since receiving her Bachelor of Fine Arts from UBC in 1993 Tracy has worked as a professional artist – her cards, prints and originals may be found in gift shops and galleries across the province.
+Tracy has travelled extensively; including trips to Europe, the Middle East, and backpack, bike and canoe trips throughout B.C.
+She also spent several seasons tree planting in various remote corners of the province witnessing first-hand the effects of industry on the environment which heightened her awareness of our need to protect it.

 Photos by: Jenn Dykstra Photography